gpo/gpo-platform-configs/infra/root/README.md

 ## singleton  resources

-This composition contains resources which we have exactly one of, eg. github org, domain registrations, etc. Put another way, anything which will *not* have a separate copy for stage and prod belongs here.
+This composition contains resources which we have exactly one of, eg. github org, aws accounts, domain registrations, etc. Put another way, anything which will *not* have a separate copy for stage and prod belongs here.